04.17.2025Articles

 Lipases: Catalysts for Flavor Development in EMC

-• Short-chain fatty acids create sharp, tangy flavors
+• Short-chain fatty acids create sharp, tangy flavors characteristic of aged cheeses

-• Medium-chain fatty acids create goaty flavors
+• Medium-chain fatty acids create distinctive goaty flavors found in certain specialty cheeses

-• Long-chain fatty acids contribute to buttery, creamy tastes
+• Long-chain fatty acids contribute to buttery, creamy tastes that enhance mouthfeel

-• Microbial lipases – create milder, more controlled flavor development
+• Microbial lipases – create milder, more controlled flavor development suitable for mass production

 Peptidases: Refining Flavor Complexity in EMC

-• Free amino acids contribute to savory notes
+• Free amino acids contribute to savory notes and enhance overall flavor intensity

-• Specific amino acid combinations create unique flavor characteristics
+• Specific amino acid combinations create unique flavor characteristics that distinguish different cheese types

-• Aminopeptidases – Remove amino acids from the N-terminus
+• Aminopeptidases – Remove amino acids from the N-terminus of peptide chains

-• Carboxypeptidases – Target the C-terminus
+• Carboxypeptidases – Target the C-terminus for systematic amino acid removal

-• Endopeptidases – Break internal peptide bonds
+• Endopeptidases – Break internal peptide bonds to create smaller fragments

 3. Factors Influencing Enzyme Activity in EMC Production